alimac/finding-the-entrance/README.md

 <!-- .element: class="stretch" -->

 Note:
-- A patch is a text file
+- A patch is a plain text file
 - Lines added are marked with +, lines removed are marked with -
 - Patch is applied to the project codebase, transforming it
+- Where do patches come from?